CyberFlameGO/svnpython/Doc/c-api/typeobj.rst

 section.
 The fields will be described in the order in which they occur in the structure.

-Typedefs: unaryfunc, binaryfunc, ternaryfunc, inquiry, coercion, intargfunc, intintargfunc, intobjargproc, intintobjargproc, objobjargproc, destructor, freefunc, printfunc, getattrfunc, getattrofunc, setattrfunc, setattrofunc, cmpfunc, reprfunc, hashfunc
+Typedefs: unaryfunc, binaryfunc, ternaryfunc, inquiry, intargfunc, intintargfunc, intobjargproc, intintobjargproc, objobjargproc, destructor, freefunc, printfunc, getattrfunc, getattrofunc, setattrfunc, setattrofunc, reprfunc, hashfunc

 The structure definition for :ctype:`PyTypeObject` can be found in :file:`Include/object.h`.
 For convenience of reference, this repeats the